Sponsor Robert Siciliano as he runs the Boston Marathon for Miles for Miracles, Children's Hospital Boston

 New reports confirm what we have been seeing in the news; organized criminals have upped the ante.
 Global web mobs are tearing up financial institutions’ networks.

 We’ve known for some time that the long-haired, lowly, pot-smoking, havoc-reeking hacker, sitting alone in his mom’s basement, hacking for fun and fame is no more.
-He cut his hair and has now graduated into a full criminal-hacker1time professional criminal hacker, hacking for government secrets and financial gain.
+He cut his hair and has now graduated into a full time professional criminal hacker, hacking for government secrets and financial gain.

 His contacts are global, many from Russia and Eastern Europe, and they include brilliant teens, 20-somethings, all the way up to clinical psychologists who are organized, international cyber criminals.